cran-task-views/Agriculture/task_view_ideas.md

   - [DSSAT][] The purpose of this package is to provide a comprehensive R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems Model (DSSAT-CSM) documented by Jones et al (2003) <https://doi.org/10.1016/S1161-0301(02)00107-7>.
 The package provides cross-platform functions to read and write input files, run DSSAT-CSM, and read output files.

 **Animal Science**
+We are unaware of packages specifically serving animal science.
+Many of the genetic packages described in this resource can also be applied to animal system.

 **Food Science**
   - *Sensorystudies* See the [Psychometrics CRAN task view](https://cran.r-project.org/web/views/Psychometrics.html)